mcasperson/xalan.js/readme.md

 COMPILING
 =========

-Compile Xalan for the local system.
+Compile Xalan using the native system tools.
 This is so we can get a working copy of MsgCreator.

 GNU ICONV